 My name is Bill Smith.
 I'm the manager of Sales and Marketing at TAF.
 I'm responsible for sales and promotion of the company's products.
 Today I'm going to introduce to you my colleagues around the company.
 Here is my colleague, Alice.
+(Alice waves to the camera, saving "hi")

-(Alice waves to the camera, saying "hi".)
+waves to the camera, saying "hi".)
 Today is actually her second day in our company and she's going to help me with this video.
 Come on, Alice!